Wuyi Rock Oolong Rare Orchid Qi Lan Yan Cha

-Slightly smokiness, very fragrant, has natural taste of almond, raisins, and vanilla, full bodied, creamy texture.
+Slightly smokiness, very fragrant and fruity, has natural taste of almond, raisins, and vanilla, full bodied, creamy texture.

-208oF, 4 grams (2 tbsp) for 6 ounces of spring/filtered/ water, adjust to taste, 1 minute, 5 steepings.
+200oF, 4 grams (2 tbsp) for 6 ounces of spring/filtered/ water, adjust to taste, 1 minute, 6 steepings.
 We advise against the use of tap water as well as purified water.

 Gongfu brewing guide:

 It is recommend to use the Gongfu brewing method in order to get the most out of the tea.